handshake-org/hs-names/README.md

 `generate.js` that it must conform to:

 1. The domain's deepest subdomain must not be in the blacklist.
 This includes:
+  - `example` - ICANN Reserved.
+  - `invalid` - ICANN Reserved.
+  - `local` - mDNS.
+  - `localhost` - ICANN Reserved.
+  - `test` - ICANN Reserved.
+2. The domain's deepest subdomain must not be a pseudo-TLD for an existing naming project.
+This includes:
   - `bit` - Namecoin.
   - `eth` - Ethereum Name Service.
-  - `example` - ICANN Reserved.
   - `exit` - Tor.
   - `gnu` - GNUnet (GNS).
   - `i2p` - Invisible Internet Project.
-  - `invalid` - ICANN Reserved.
-  - `local` - mDNS.
-  - `localhost` - ICANN Reserved.
   - `onion` - Tor.
-  - `test` - ICANN Reserved.
   - `tor` - OnioNS.
   - `zkey` - GNS.
+3. The domain's deepest subdomain must not be a trademarked name.
+See `names/trademarks.json` for a list.
-2. The domain must not collide with an existing top-level domain in ICANN's root zone, as all existing TLDs are also pre-reserved.
+4. The domain must not collide with an existing top-level domain in ICANN's root zone, as all existing TLDs are also pre-reserved.
 For example, `google.com` would lose to `google`.
-3. The domain must not collide with a higher-ranked domain.
+5. The domain must not collide with a higher-ranked domain.
 For example, `google.co.uk` would lose to `google.com`.
 Only the owner of the _higher-ranked_ domain is able to redeem it.
-4. The domain must not be deeply nested. `bbc.co.uk` will work, but `jeffs-blog.wordpress.com` will not (see `generate.js` for acceptable third-level domains).
+6. The domain must not be deeply nested. `bbc.co.uk` will work, but `jeffs-blog.wordpress.com` will not (see `generate.js` for acceptable third-level domains).
-5. The domain must abide by Handshake policy standards (no leading or trailing hyphens or underscores).
+7. The domain must abide by Handshake policy standards (no leading or trailing hyphens or underscores).
-6. The domain must not be a single letter.
+8. The domain must not be a single letter.
-7. If the domain is ranked lower than 50,000, the domain must not be two letters.
+9. If the domain is ranked lower than 50,000, the domain must not be two letters.
-8. If the domain is ranked lower than 50,000, the domain must not be an English word.
+10. If the domain is ranked lower than 50,000, the domain must not be an English word.

 The `download` script was last run on June 4th, 2018, at 6:18pm PDT.
 This is